Josesx506/Odin_Project_FS/05_React/Docs/06_React_hooks_deep_dive.md

 - [useMemo](#usememo)

 ### useState()
-`useState()` is used to save temporary memory in a div to preserve data in the component during re-rendering.
-When implementing it as a counter, it is better to update it with an arrow function e.g.
+`useState()` is used to save temporary memory / preserve data in the component during re-rendering.
+When a callback is passed to the `setState` function, it ensures that the latest state is passed in as an argument to the callback.
+This is known as a `state updater` and can be represent as an arrow function.
+Using an `updater` is not always necessary.
+If you want to change the state using your previous state and you prefer consistency over verbosity, then you might consider using an updater e.g. when implementing this counter, it is better to update it with an updater e.g.
 ```JS
 export default function Button() {
   const [index, setIndex] = useState(0);